-Prices of used systems are often around half the price of new.
+Prices of used systems are often around half the price of new ones.

 This depends on your preference and your budget.

-As used systems are cheaper, it means that you can get a more advanced used ultrasound for your budget than if you buy used.
+As used systems are cheaper, it means that you can get a more advanced used ultrasound for your budget than if you buy new.

 For instance, you could pick a refurbished high-end ultrasound rather than a mid-range new ultrasound.

-Of course, brand new systems can come with state of the art software, but those are mainly important for very specialised examinations.
+Of course, brand new systems can come with state of the art software, but those are mainly important for very specialized examinations.